Best VPN Services Review and Comparison

 You’re going to install a piece of software called a VPN client on your computer to connect to the VPN, so you need to make sure it’s compatible with your operating system (OS).
 Today, most of the VPN services are compatible with Windows and Mac OS, but it’s always advised to make sure your OS is supported.

 When it comes to price, you will find free and subscription-based VPNs.
 Although using a free VPN may sound attractive, keep in mind that most of the free services will log your activities, perform slower and serve you ads based on where you’ve surfed.
 Also, their exit locations and speed are pretty limited.

 Subscription-based VPNs will probably take your privacy more seriously and in most cases, they will not serve ads.
 Most paid services offer some sort of a free trial for their services.

 I’ve used IPVanish for a very long time.
 It has a pretty impressive connection speed (I sometimes forget I’m on a VPN), mobile compatibility and it spans 25,000+ IPs on 325+ servers in 60+ countries.

 It also has a dedicated mobile app for iOS and Android and it’s compatible with most OS out there.
 The user interface is pretty intuitive and it takes like 2 minutes to set everything up.

 If you go with the yearly plan it’s currently $78/year, but you can use this coupon to get up to a 57% discount (bringing it down to only $62.39/year).
-Of course, there’s a 7 day money-back guarantee AND you can pay with Bitcoin which is always a great option 🙂
+Of course, there’s a 7 day money-back guarantee.

 To find more about IPVanish click here.